Document Guide — Marriage Acceptance Certificate

 Immigration New Zealand · Department of Internal Affairs Route B

-Authentication route Route B — Notary-Verified where requested by the receiving authority Workflow Translation → notary → Legal Affairs Bureau → MOFA apostille, where requested Notary public May be requested depending on the document purpose and receiving authority Legal basis Immigration New Zealand, Department of Internal Affairs, or other New Zealand authorities may set document-specific instructions Validity period Varies by receiving authority
+Authentication route Route B — Notary-Verified where requested by the receiving authority Workflow Translation → notary → Legal Affairs Bureau → MOFA apostille, where requested Notary public May be requested depending on the document purpose and receiving authority Reference requirements Immigration New Zealand, Department of Internal Affairs, or other New Zealand authorities may set document-specific instructions Validity period Varies by receiving authority

 Common use cases Partner or family-related visa matters · residence or visa-related applications · marriage or civil-status confirmation · Department of Internal Affairs matters · family relationship proof